richardsaunders215/portfolio/README.md

 # Projects

-## Evolution.AI - Created an AI Project Proposal via Chat GPT and Claude.
-And then created a project presentation with Gamma.
+## Evolution.AI
 [Evolution Presentation Link](https://gamma.app/docs/EVOLUTIONAI-Transforming-Game-Presenter-Support-a27kdlm6mhog4r8)

+Created an AI project proposal using both Chat GPT and Claude assistants.
+They then used Gamma to develop a project presentation based on this proposal.

 ## Pocket Project Manager Assistant
 [Pocket Project Manager Assistant by Rosca](https://chatgpt.com/g/g-NbeW35IfD-pocket-project-manager-assistant-by-rosca)